Hit enter to search or ESC to close

-The answer is YES!
-Considering its affordable price where you can buy it for half the price of other general brands on the market, this is the best option for those with average budget and who needs to move freely while pumping occasionally.
-Also, the convertible feature is also an added bonus.
+The answer is YES, of course!
+Considering its affordable price where you can buy it for half the price of other general brands on the market, this is the best option for those with average budget and who needs to move freely while pumping.
+Also, the convertible feature is an added bonus.

-Since this product is made in Korea, you can directly buy it on Qoo10 (SG) which provides the cheapest worldwide shipping.
-You can choose either 25mm or 28mm flange size depending on your personal preference.
+Since this product is made in Korea, you can buy it directly from Qoo10 (SG) which provides the cheapest worldwide shipping.
+You can even choose either 25mm or 28mm flange size according to your personal preference.

 This will help you to find the most suitable cup positioning in order to ensure uniform suction during pumping.
-My top favorite pumping bra is the Basic Triangle Bra by Young Hearts.
-It is totally wire free, stretches effortlessly, and secures both cups well during pumping session.
+My favorite pumping bra is the Young Hearts Basic Padded Triangle Wireless Bra.
+It is totally wireless, stretches effortlessly, and secures both cups well during pumping session.

-To empty your breast efficiently, try to place your handsfree cup as illustrated in the manual below.
-You will instantly notice the uncomfortable sensation on your nipples area as if the cups are not positioned correctly.
+To empty your breast efficiently, make sure your nipples are in the correct position.
+You will instantly notice an uncomfortable sensation on your nipples area if the cups are not positioned correctly.

-Even though this product can be used while multitasking, it is advisable not to lean back or bend down too much as illustrated below.
+Even though this product can be used while multitasking, it is advisable not to lean back or bend down too much.
 This is to avoid losing the desired suction pressure needed to effectively pump your breast milk.

-If you spend most of the time on the road especially during a heavy traffic to work or back home, then this product is intended for you.
-It might also be beneficial for those doing clerical work at home that requires you to do your job using both hands.
-I usually drive my car while pumping with the Spectra Handsfree twice a day, 5 days a week, and it’s absolutely convenient.
-It’s also safe as long as you don’t gaze on your boobs too long while driving.
+If you spend most of the time on the road especially during heavy traffic, then this product is intended for you.
+It is also beneficial for those doing clerical work at home that requires you to do your job using both hands.
+I usually drive my car while pumping twice a day, 5 days a week, and it’s absolutely convenient.
+In fact, it’s very safe as long as you don’t keep gazing at your boobs while driving.